 Here a few tips on how to safely clean your ears, how not to clean your ears and when it’s time to see a doctor.

-Try using a damp cloth.
+Try using a damp cloth for ear wax removal.
 Cotton swabs may push wax deeper into your ear canal.
 Try wiping the area with a warm, damp washcloth.
 If you do use cotton swabs, only use them on the outside of your ear.

 - Lie sideways: Make sure the ear you’re cleaning is face up and add in the drops as directed.